 Ann’s Hill Road, Ann’s Hill, Gosport, Hants

-St Joseph’s is a former school building of 1920 converted to a church in 1970.
+A former school building of 1920, converted to a church in 1970.
 The school building does not appear to have been of much architectural pretension and the conversion has not enhanced its architectural character.

 The land was purchased in 1903 and a corrugated iron church built.
 A store next to the church, with corrugated iron roof may be a remnant of this first structure.
 The present brick building seems to have been built as the school in 1920.
 This was altered and extended and converted to the church in 1969-71 by Max Cross of Cross & Galloway of Bournemouth.